-Medigap Insurance is a supplement of Medicare.
-Sold by private insurance companies, it can offset some health care expenses not covered by the Original Medicare.
+Medigap Insurance is a supplement to Medicare coverage.
+Sold by private insurance companies, it can offset some healthcare expenses that aren’t covered by Original Medicare.
 Those costs include copayments, coinsurance, and deductibles.

 What is Medicare supplement (Medigap) insurance?

-Some of these policies may also cover services that Original Medicare doesn’t, such as medical care when traveling outside the United States.
+Along with costs, Medigap policies can cover services that Original Medicare doesn’t, such as medical care when traveling outside the United States.
 If you have the Original Medicare and purchase a Medigap policy, Medicare will pay its portion of the amount approved for covered health care expenses and your Medigap policy will pick up its share.

 Medigap policies differ from Medicare Advantage Plans.
 Medicare Advantage essentially replaces Original Medicare Parts A & B, while sometimes offering additional coverage.
-A Medigap policy simply supplements the Original Medicare benefits you are currently receiving.
+A Medigap policy simply supplements the Original Medicare benefits you currently receive

 What you should know about Medigap policies

-- You can apply for a Medigap policy if you have a Medicare Advantage Plan.
-You just need to be sure that you can leave the Medicare Advantage Plan before your Medigap policy becomes effective.
+- You can apply for a Medigap policy if you have a Medicare Advantage Plan, but you must leave the Medicare Advantage Plan before your Medigap policy becomes effective.

 - You pay a monthly premium to the private insurance company for your Medigap policy along with the monthly Part B premium Medicare charges.